-Unfortunately, there aren’t yet too many companies making cotton or hemp swimwear, but I’ve managed to find a few pioneers making super stylish bathing suits that look great wet or dry, and do absolutely no harm to the oceans.
+Unfortunately, there aren’t yet too many companies making cotton or hemp swimwear yet.
+But I’ve managed to find a few pioneers making super stylish bathing suits that look great wet or dry.
+And the best part?
+They do absolutely no harm to the oceans!

 1. LUZ Swimwear

 Ethically made in Peru, these stylish suits are made of 97% GOTS certified organic cotton and 3% elastane to avoid sagging.
 We love the striking one piece, below, whose straps can be moved around to change the style of the bathing suit – but if you’re more a bikini-loving girl, this innovative brand makes those, too!

 Breaking away from the modern tendency to create swimwear from polyester and other synthetic materials, Natasha Tonić launched in August 2017 with the intention of changing women’s swimwear for the better.

 Today, their hemp based swimwear is not only super soft against the skin, but is also anti-microbial, UV resistant, durable and a healthier choice for you and the oceans.

 3. Hemp Huggers

 Swimwear doesn’t get much more eco-friendly than this!